cpaelzer/cpaelzer.github.io/content/blogs/009-microvm-in-ubuntu.md

 needs/wants to be at.

 The huge gains are mostly due to dropping features not needed for these use cases.
-But if you end up then demanding pci-passthrough, migration support to name a few, you'll end up needing a full featured hypervisor again.
+But if you end up then demanding pci-passthrough or migration support to name a few, you'll end up needing a full featured hypervisor again.

 # Next steps